-The winner will receive an honorary prize of $300.
+The prize is generously supported by Kantian Review; the winner will receive an honorary prize of $300.

 The submissions are (to the extent possible for published work) anonymized and judged by a NAKS Awards Committee comprising members selected from the NAKS Board of Trustees, the Executive Committee, and prior winners.